-The reasons that best explain the change (a net decrease of 60 persons) in the sheltered count from last year\'s count are: (1) Impact of Coordinated Entry, (2) Change in capacity due to COVID-19, (3) Other: Eviction Moratoriums.

-Impact of Coordinated Entry: With funding through the CoC, Rensselaer has developed a robust Coordinated Entry system focusing on rapidly and effectively housing the most vulnerable households.
+The reasons that best explain the change (a net decrease of 7 persons) in the sheltered count from last yearl's count are: (1) Impact of Coordinated Entry, (2) Change in rapid re-housing capacity, (3) Other: Eviction Moratoriums.
+Impact of Coordinated Entry: With funding through the CoC, Albany has developed a robust Coordinated Entry system focusing on rapidly and effectively housing the most vulnerable households.
 The CE system has strengthened communication and relationships across program types, and has empowered street outreach programs to more rapidly make appropriate referrals directly into permanent housing.
 The community continues to see the positive impact of CE, including more appropriate placements within PH and improved housing stability.

-Change in capacity due to COVID-19: As a result of COVID-19, some shelters decompressed in order to meet federal and state social distancing requirements or were closed on the night of the count.
-For example, the Inn from the Cold, a seasonal shelter that operates in churches, didn\t open this year as a result of COVID restrictions.
-As such, there was less capacity to provide shelter than in years past.

-Other, Eviction Moratoriums: On the night of the count, there were two eviction moratoriums in place: the federal CDC Eviction Moratorium and the NYS Eviction and Foreclosure Prevention Act.
+Change in rapid rehousing capacity: the CoC saw an increase in RRH capacity due to ESG-CV funding.
+As a result, the community has been connect homeless households with housing at a greater rate.
+Other, Eviction Moratoriums: While on the night of the count, the NYS Eviction Moratorium had expired, it had only recently expired (January 15th).
+As such, on the night of the count the community was still seeing the impact of the moratorium.
+Specifically, while eviction proceedings may occur, many evictions have yet to be implemented.
 This reduced the need for emergency shelter as residents are remaining in rental properties, even if they have not been able to pay rent.
-Providers believe this is the primary reason for the reduced sheltered count this year.